 - Fallout 3: Feral Ghouls, especially Reavers if Broken Steel is installed, tend to lurk in dark subway and utility tunnels.
 In the DLC The Pitt, the darker areas of town are swarming with Trogs, and in one of the solutions to the quest, you disable the floodlights keeping them out of Uptown, so that they massacre the Slavers.

 - In Miasmata, while the monster that inhabits the island will hunt you regardless of what time of day it is, the game's aversion of Hollywood Darkness makes it very dangerous to travel at night where you will be at much greater risk of getting lost, walking off a cliff, dying of illness before finding shelter, or being ambushed by said monster who will now be much harder to see.

 - In Rayman Origins, the level "Swimming with Stars" takes place at the bottom of the sea, where there are Darktoons that will reach out and attack you if you're in darkness.
 They're repelled by the bioluminescent sealife in the level.

-- In Gargoyles: The Goliath Chronicles: The Dying of Light, a blind gargoyle from a recent surgery and a blind human employ this tactic against attacking Quarreymen.
-The villains decide to create their own light by crating a small fire.
+- In Gargoyles: The Goliath Chronicles: The Dying of Light, a blind gargoyle from a recent surgery and a blind human employ this tactic against attacking Quarrymen.
+The villains decide to create their own light by creating a small fire.